Setting up your Local Development Environment for XION

 Once these dependencies are installed, you will have everything needed to start developing on XION.

 A Unix-like operating system (Linux, macOS, or Windows Subsystem for Linux).
-If you're using Windows, refer to this guide for installing Windows Subsystem for Linux (WSL).
+If you're using Windows, refer to this for installing Windows Subsystem for Linux (WSL).

 Install Rust using Homebrew: